 The Current Standard of Care:

-Guidelines by the American College of Surgeons course of Advanced Trauma Life Support (ATLS) recommend first giving sterile saline (salt water) in the veins after injury in order to restore blood volume.
-If a patient continues to have signs of major blood loss after the saline (salt water) is provided, transfusion of Red Blood Cells (RBC) and AB-FP24 plasma is started.
+Guidelines by the American College of Surgeons course of Advanced Trauma Life Support recommend first giving sterile saline (salt water) in the veins after injury in order to restore blood volume.
+If a patient continues to have signs of major blood loss after the saline is provided, transfusion of RBC and AB-FP24 plasma is started.

-The COMBAT Research Study began at Denver Health Medical Center in April 2014 and concluded March of 2017.
+The COMBAT Research Study began at Denver Health in April 2014 and concluded in March of 2017.

-Patients transported by Denver Health Paramedics to Denver Health Medical Center were eligible to be a part of the study.
+Patients transported by Denver Health Paramedics to Denver Health were eligible to be a part of the study.

 Severely injured patients in presumed hemorrhagic (acute blood loss) shock were enrolled in the study at the scene based on their vital signs (combination of blood pressure and heart rate).
-Once enrolled, patients were randomly chosen to receive either the control treatment, normal saline (salt water), which is the current standard of care (SOC), or the experimental treatment (AB-FP24 plasma) as the first treatment fluid.
+Once enrolled, patients were randomly chosen to receive either the control treatment, normal saline, which is the current standard of care, or the experimental treatment (AB-FP24 plasma) as the first treatment fluid.
 After the first treatment fluid, both groups were returned to the current standard of care.
 Blood samples and clinical information are collected throughout the hospital stay up to 28 days after injury.